melaniesigrid/catalog-of-things/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Cataogue Of Things
+# Catalog Of Things

-> Catalogue of Things is a console app that will help you to keep a record of different types of things you won: books, music albums, movies, and games.
+> Catalog of Things is a console app that will help you to keep a record of different types of things you won: books, music albums, movies, and games.
 Everything will be based on the UML class diagram presented below:

 ![screenshot](./catalog_of_my_things.png)